MicrosoftDocs/power-platform/power-virtual-agents/authoring-system-fallback-topic.md

 During a conversation, a Power Virtual Agents bot [triggers the appropriate topic based on the user’s input](authoring-create-edit-topics.md).
 If the bot can’t determine the user’s intent, it will prompt the user again.
 After two prompts, the bot will escalate to a live agent through the system **Escalate** topic.

 In some scenarios, you may want to customize the bot behavior when no intent is triggered.
-For example, you may want to build a catch-all topic to capture unrecognized user intents, or use a topic to call back-end systems or route to existing services.
+For example, you could build a catch-all topic to capture unrecognized user intents, or use a topic to call back-end systems or route to existing services.

-You do this by adding the system fallback topic.
+You customize fallback by adding the system **Fallback** topic.
 You can also customize the fallback topic similar to most other system topics.

 ## Add fallback topic
 1. On the top navigation pane, select the **Settings** cog icon, and then select **System fallback**.